 Fannie Mae and Freddie Mac are government entities that were established to serve the US housing market, especially the low to middle-income earners.
 The two entities share similarities in their mode of operation.
 For example, both entities purchase mortgages from the secondary market and sell them as mortgage-backed securities to investors.

 The two entities differ in their target markets and in the products that they offer.
 While Fannie Mae buys mortgages from large commercial lenders, Freddie Mac buys mortgage loans from smaller banks.
-Also, Fannie Mae offers the Home Ready Loan to borrowers who earn 80% or less of the area’s median income, while Freddie Mac offers the Home Possible Program that lends to borrowers who live in the home and do not earn more than the area’s average income.
+Also, Fannie Mae offers the Home Ready Loan to borrowers who earn 80% or less of the area’s median income, while Freddie Mac offers the Home Possible Program, which lends to borrowers who live in the home and do not earn more than the area’s average income.

 Related Readings